 About me

-I’m Zia ullah, working as a Lecturer in the School of Computing at Edinburgh Napier University, Edinburgh, UK.
+I’m Md Zia ullah, working as a Lecturer in the School of Computing at Edinburgh Napier University, Edinburgh, UK since November 2022.

-I’m interested in theoretical and practical information retrieval (IR) problems, as well as applied machine learning for large-scale predictive problems.
-My research focuses on Adaptive Information Retrieval (IR), Query Performance Prediction (QPP), Check-worthy claim prediciton (Fake-news), Intent Mining and Result Diversification, Pseudo Relevance Feedback, Bipartite Graph for modelling and ranking, Representation learning, and Natural Language Processing (NLP).
+I’m interested in theoretical and practical information retrieval (IR) problems, Natural language processing as well as applied machine learning for large-scale predictive problems.
+My research focuses on Adaptive Information Retrieval (IR), Query Performance Prediction (QPP), Retrieval-augmented generation, Check-worthy claim prediciton (Fake-news), Intent Mining and Result Diversification, Pseudo Relevance Feedback, Bipartite Graph for modelling and ranking, Representation learning, and Natural Language Processing (NLP).